 If you have always wanted to be the master of your destiny and have your own business, then you will do well to decide on the insurance sector.
 It is, to a large extent, recession-proof and an essential part of modern life.

 A lot of insurance business is generated simply because customers not only wish to protect their assets from risk but also they need to comply with applicable rules and regulations.

 For example, having a car without insurance is impossible; typically, all home mortgages require your home to be insured.
 Also, given the uncertainties of life, more and more people are purchasing life insurance and health insurance.

 Do You Have It in You?

-Apart from salesmanship of a very high degree, perseverance, a genuine understanding of insurance products and how they can address the concerns of the customer are attributes that are essential to a successful venture.
+Apart from salesmanship of a very high degree, perseverance, a genuine understanding of insurance products and how they can address the customer’s concerns are essential to a successful venture.

 The course can even be taken online; the typical fees are $300-$500.
-Courses are state-specific so if you are planning to operate in multiple states, you need multiple licenses.
+Methods are state-specific, so if you plan to operate in multiple states, you need multiple licenses.

-The acquisition of a Series 6 license from FINRA will allow you to sell variable life insurance and annuities.
+Acquiring a Series 6 license from FINRA will allow you to sell variable life insurance and annuities.

 Essential Insurance Cover